rodneyshupe/Cookbook/Recipes/Entrees/Pork/CountryStyleRibs.rst

 Directions
 ----------

-1. Place ribs in cast iron pan or disposable foil pan.
-Pour over BBQ sauce and stir ribs around to coat.
-Add beer and liquid smoke if using and mix ribs around.
-Top with onion.
-Cover tightly with aluminum foil.
+1. Place ribs in a cast iron pan or disposable foil pan.
+Pour over BBQ sauce and stir to coat.
+Add beer and liquid smoke if using, and mix.
+Top with onion, then cover tightly with aluminum foil.
-2. Put on grill with heat at medium low and cook for 30 minutes.
-Uncover and stir/mix ribs around and replace foil cover.
+2. Put on the grill over medium low heat and cook for 30 minutes.
+Uncover, stir the ribs, and replace the foil cover.
 Cook for an additional 30 minutes.
-3. Adjust heat to high and remove ribs from pan and place on grill.
+3. Adjust heat to high, remove ribs from the pan, and place on the grill.
    Grill each side for 2 minutes.
-4. Serve with additional sauce from pan.
+4. Serve with additional sauce from the pan.